culturing/poems/Poems/2026-05-14/04 Better Things.md

 wherever she finds it.
 One day her time would come, but until then she only can bring destruction.
 A wise man will see what she is and flee.
-A brave one may stay for a while, to enjoy the show, and to learn her lesson.
+A brave one may stay for a while, to enjoy the show, and to learn her lessons.
 But all men, though tempted, must one day move on to better things.